Mining – FAQs

 ▼ Are annual reports and inspections required of all operations?

 Yes… All operators are required to submit a Mining Operation Annual Report to the Department of Conservation and the County accompanied by the appropriate fee by July 1st each year pursuant to SMARA Section 2207.
 Mine operators must submit a copy of the entire annual report, including production information, to the State and the County.
 Please note that SMARA Section 2207(g) prohibits the release of production information to any member of the public.
-In addition, lead agencies are required to conduct an inspection of each surface mining operation within six months of receiving its respective copy of the annual report, and in no event less than once in any calendar year.
+In addition, lead agencies are required to conduct an inspection of each surface mining operation annually.
 These inspections must be conducted by a qualified inspector experienced in land reclamation using the inspection form developed by the Department of Conservation and approved by the State Mining and Geology Board.
 SMARA allows lead agencies to collect reasonable fees to cover staff time and expenses to conduct the annual inspections.

 ► How do I close the mine?

 The mine operator, the County and the Department of Conservation must agree that reclamation is complete in accordance with the approved reclamation plan.
 Section 3805.5 of the California Code of Regulations describes, in greater detail, the responsibilities of a lead agency and the Department of Conservation with respect to the release of financial assurances and final closure.

 Print Friendly copy of the FAQ's [pdf].